 The California Health Benefits Review Program (CHBRP) is a neutral source of independent, evidence-based health policy analysis that leverages the expertise of UC faculty and researchers, actuarial consultants, and a National Advisory Council.
-The program is led and coordinated by a dynamic team, located within the University of California Office of the President in Oakland, CA. CHBRP responds to requests from the State Legislature to provide analysis of the medical, financial, and public health impacts of proposed health insurance benefit mandates and repeals, as well as other health insurance-related legislation.
+The program is led and coordinated by a dynamic team, located within the University of California, Berkeley.
+CHBRP responds to requests from the State Legislature to provide analysis of the medical, financial, and public health impacts of proposed health insurance benefit mandates and repeals, as well as other health insurance-related legislation.

 CHBRP regularly offers a paid, full-time graduate student internship, generally from June through August.
 Interns become an integral part of the CHBRP team and assist with various projects and tasks.
 Each intern has the opportunity to complete a substantive individual project, while also getting exposure to, and participating in several other aspects of CHBRP’s multi-faceted work.
 Interns will also attend meetings with important stakeholders in California’s health policy arena, which provides valuable learning and networking opportunities.
 We encourage you to read below to learn about the experiences of our past interns.

 Intern Experiences at CHBRP

 Christie Ahn, MPH Candidate